Snæfellsnes Peninsula is Best Winter Destination in Europe

 "West Iceland’s strength lies in its natural wonders.
 Highlights include the Snæfellsjökull National Park, which has black sand beaches and diverse rock formations."

-Book your car now and don't miss out on this fascinating, less-visited (and therefore less crowded!) part of the Icelandic countryside.
+Book your car rental in Iceland today and don't miss out on this fascinating, less-visited (and therefore less crowded!) part of the Icelandic countryside.